wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/characterization-routine.rst

 .. image:: images/running-the-test.png
    :alt: Running the various tests

-After all four tests have been completed, the ``save`` button will become activated.
+After all four tests have been completed, the ``Save Data`` button will become activated.

 .. image:: images/save-data.png
    :alt: Saving the test data